25 Steps to Create Fonts that Sell. How To Become a Typographer in 2022

 This is a list of the best resellers you can submit your fonts to.
 They typically give you between 40 and 65% of the sale price:

 - FontSquirrel (This is not a reseller per se, as they offer free fonts.
 However, it’s a great place to put your name out there, so when you go for a reseller you can compete against big-time foundries.).

 Selling fonts through a type foundry is the most popular earning option among type designers.

 A foundry is a resource that sells typefaces.
-Nowadays, most of them do it through websites in a digital form.
-Foundries can also offer a nice package of design services to go with a purchase.
+Nowadays, most of them do it through websites in digital form.
+Foundries can also offer a nice package of additional design services.

 Once you have submitted your font to a foundry or an online marketplace, you are no longer in charge of promoting and selling it.